Chapter 12:

 “I don’t remember too clearly...
 She saved my life.
 The last thing I saw before passing out, was—”

 The Little Park t-shirt flashed in my mind.
-I thought back to myself listening to a song of theirs before I was transported here.
-Was that girl from Earth?
-I took a deep breath.
-From the looks of it, I wasn’t going anywhere any time soon, so I might as well...
+I thought back to their tour poster—one of the last things I'd seen before being transported here.
+Was that woman also from Earth?
+I took a deep breath and winced.
+My ribs hurt.
+From the looks of it, I wasn’t going anywhere any time soon.

 “Erin, we only recently met, yet we’ve been through so much together, haven’t we?”

 She put a finger to her lips.
 “Oh yeah.
-It really has only been a month and a half, but I feel like I’ve known you forever,” she said.
+It really has only been a month and a half, yet I feel like I’ve known you forever.”

 “Exactly.
-So, I need you to believe everything I’m about to say, because it’s going to sound crazy,” I prefaced.
+So, I need you to believe everything I’m about to say, because it’s going to sound insane,” I prefaced.

-I took another drink of water, then closed my eyes and inhaled shakily.
-I proceeded to tell her everything, from Allister Twain to my arrival in this world, to Mr. Matsumoto’s poster and eventually about the woman with the Little Park t-shirt.
+I took another swig of water.
+I closed my eyes and inhaled shakily.
+Then, I proceeded to tell her everything, from Allister Twain to my arrival in this world, to Mr. Matsumoto’s poster and eventually about the woman with the Little Park t-shirt.
 Erin listened intently.
 She appeared to grow more shocked with each sentence.
-Once all was said and done, I felt better.
+I, on the other hand, felt better the more I talked.
 Sure, I still felt like death, but a certain weight had been lifted.
-A person can only carry so much for so long, before snapping.
+After all, a person could only carry so much for so long, before snapping.
 “That’s pretty much it,” I concluded.
-“Now, I need to know where that woman is.”
+“And that’s why I need to know where that woman is.”

 I closed my eyes.
 “I’m going back to sleep.
 Could you please refill the gourd and leave it here?”
 I asked.

-I limped out of the hospital, using a wooden cane they’d given me for support.
-It had been three more days since the last time I’d woken up.
+I limped out of the hospital, using a wooden cane the hospital had given me for support.
+It had been three more days since I’d first woken up.
 The doctors advised me to remain for two more nights, but I had places to be.
 Many of the villagers were waiting outside.
 They cheered when they saw me.
-The waiter who’d told us about the case praised us the loudest.
+The waiter who’d told us about the case was telling anyone who’d listen about his minimal involvement in the affair.
 It was a strange sight.
-If you’d told me two months ago that I’d have a crowd of people lauding me as a hero, I’d have called you insane.
-And who wouldn’t have done the same?
+If you’d told me two months ago that I would have a crowd of people lauding me as a hero, I’d have called you insane.
 Unfortunately, it was undeserved.
 I wouldn’t go so far as to call myself a fraud, since I didn’t intentionally make them believe anything, but I certainly wasn’t a hero.
-I'd put my only friend in danger and nearly gotten murdered.
+I'd put my only friend in danger and had needed to be saved from my own hubris.
 What a loser, I thought, as I limped away from the crowd.

-I asked around about the woman as we trotted through the village, but by the time we reached the end, I still hadn't gotten any leads.
+I asked around about the woman as we trotted through the village.
+Unfortunately, by the time we reached the end, I still hadn't gotten any leads.

-Erin and I hadn’t spoken about what I’d told her since, though I could tell she was bursting with questions, as we rode in silence.
+Now out of the village, we rode in silence.
+Erin and I hadn’t spoken about what I’d told her since then, but I could tell she was bursting with questions.

-“Too vague, yes, huge but tiny and definitely,” I answered respectively.
+“Too vague, huge yet tiny, yes and definitely,” I answered respectively.

 “That doesn’t tell me anything,” she moaned.